 In today’s Dear Chris column, the question is asked: Can I get back my soulmate after he ran away with someone else?

-Keywords: abundance, relationships (for women), scarcity, soulmate, law of attraction.
+KEYWORDS: abundance, relationships (for women), scarcity, soulmate, Law of Attraction, LOA.

 I am a woman in my early thirties, and I have been dating this wonderful man for about three years.
 I am completely sure that he is my soulmate: he’s just too special, and too perfect, to be anything else.
 He is my “dream man”.

 My problem, though, is that, even after three years of seeing each other, he now suddenly has left me for someone else.
 I just can’t believe it.

 And although I have gone deep inside myself to find out whether or not I myself, somehow, was the cause of all of this, I cannot really see that I did anything wrong.

 I don’t understand why all this happened to me.
 I thought we were meant to be together.
 Isn’t that what soulmates are for?

 How should I approach this situation?
 Is there any chance of getting him back?
 If so, what should I do to bring him back to me?

 Thank you for telling me about your situation.

 I understand your problem, and I also understand that you are not feeling especially good right now.
 But let me try to say a few things that may help.
 By adopting a different perspective, you might be able to see things in a more positive light.